priyanthag/NodeCFT-boilerplate/README.md

 You don't need to learn any tool specific commands to work with NodeCFT like other infrastructure as code software tools, Terraform or Pulumi.

 ## Prerequisites
-- Make sure AWS CLI in installed.
-Refer https://aws.amazon.com/cli/ for more information
+- Make sure Node v8.x.x is installed.

 ## Getting Started